EricZinda/Perplexity/docs/devvocab/devvocabCardinals.md

 is ambiguous between the two readings.
 They could each have lifted it individually, the distributive reading, in which case the logical subject of lift would be the typical element of the set, or they could have lifted it together, the collective reading, in which case it would be the set, or the aggregate.

-TODO: Our approach could be expanded to cumulative:
-- It would require the parent to send in all combinations of a set of parent items
-- The child would have have to check against all combinations of a set of children items
-- And the parent would do a final check to see if there are left over.
-The child respond to the check by failing if there are left overs.

 Cumulative started with Scha (1981)
 Three boys carried two pianos.